 Stow task finals

-We finally got it up and running. //pic
+We finally got it up and running early in the morning.

 Due to an error, we were giving the wrong JSON file.
 So we had to run twice.
 First time, we stowed 7 items we got 88.
 Second item, we stored 8 items but misidentified one, fetching us 77.